 What Is Instagram Advertising?

-When we talk about Instagram advertising, we are specifically referring to paid placement of posts on the app.
-If you have only promoted on social media using organic campaigns, it can seem counterintuitive to spend money to be seen.
+Instagram advertising refers to the paid placement of posts on the Instagram app.
+If you have only promoted on social media using organic campaigns, it can seem counter-intuitive to spend money to be seen.
 However, a paid Instagram advertising campaign can yield results that free posting just cannot match.

 Paid advertising gets your posts in front of people who would otherwise never see them, whether it is because of the times of day you and they are online or because of the sheer volume of content on the site.
 It also puts your posts in front of the right people.
 With a paid Instagram advertising campaign, you can choose who sees your posts, and when they see them.

 Instagram is a visual medium.
 When you advertise here, you will use images or videos as the focus, rather than creating purely text-based ads like you might on another platform.
 You will also be able to add a headline, a small amount of ad text and a call to action.

 In general, these ads will look very much like a regular Instagram post.
 This allows them to fit seamlessly into the Instagram users’ experience.
 When people do not feel that their browsing experience is interrupted by ads, they are more likely to be receptive to them, rather than considering them an intrusion.